 Physical Education courses taken abroad may not earn more than 0.25 Pomona credits.

 Some foreign universities with pre-professional programs may offer career-oriented courses outside of what is considered a U.S. liberal arts curriculum.
 Pomona does not award credit for these courses.
-Examples include, but are not limited to, courses in business, management, culinary skills, and hotel & restaurant management.
+Examples include, but are not limited to, courses in business, management, marketing, agriculture, culinary skills, and hotel & restaurant management.

 Normally, students may not enroll in university courses taught in English on foreign language programs.

 All of the above restrictions apply to Pomona as well as Non-Pomona Programs.

 Continuous assessment does not exist in most foreign universities.
 Students should not expect regular grades, homework, quizzes, and midterms.
 Final grades are usually determined by a final examination or final paper.
 Foreign professors will employ foreign grading standards, and these may differ from U.S. standards.